-- Beat eggs thoroughly.
-Whisk in sugar, half and half and vanilla.
+- Beat the eggs thoroughly.
+Whisk in the sugar, half and half and vanilla.

-- Pour the custard mixture into a shallow glass dish.
+- Pour the egg mixture into a shallow glass dish.
 An inch deep should be fine.

 - Heat your griddle to medium-low, and melt the butter on it.

-- Soak a couple of slices of bread (but only as many your griddle can accomodate at once) in the custard while you count to ten.
+- Soak a couple of slices of bread (but only as many your griddle can accommodate at once) in the eggs while you count to ten.
 Flip them over and repeat.

-- Carefully remove the soaked slices from the custard, letting the excess liquid drain into the dish, and transfer the bread to the griddle.
+- Carefully remove the soaked slices from the eggs, letting the excess liquid drain back into the dish, and transfer the bread to the griddle.
 Flip when the bottoms are golden brown.
 When the other sides are also golden brown, remove from the griddle.